luomus/laji-api/README.md

 npm run docker
 ```

-*Hint*: The docker container runs any npm script, `start:dev` being the default.
+*Hint*: The docker container runs any npm script, `start` being the default.
 You can run other scripts like so:

 ```bash
 npm run docker -- test:e2e